dalehassinger/geeky/content/about.md

 ###### Thanks:

-I have worked with a great group of people at VMware, past and present.
+* I have worked with a great group of people at VMware, past and present.
 I would like to thank the following people for all their support in no particular order: Steve Leiberson, Karl Hauck, Cosmin Trif, Brock Peterson, Kevin Holland, Daniel Thomas, Marcus Roberts, Paul Schlosser, Eric Pennente.

-Special Thanks to David Kruse for getting me started with vRA.
+* Special Thanks to David Kruse for getting me started with vRA.

+* Special Thanks to Vincent Riccio for allowing me to do SaltStack Config Presentations with you at VMworld 21 and SaltConf 21.

+* Special Thanks to my first manager at VMware: Alex Musicante.
+You believed in me and my passion/skills/knowledge of the VMware Products.
+You gave me a career opportunity that no one else did.

-Special Thanks to some past and present co-workers, SEs, TAMs, HVC Members that I learned a lot from: Kirk Shaffer, Robert Mitchell, Dan Grove, Steve Holmes, Steve Pittenger, Anton Wesztergom (Opened my eyes to vRA Day 2), Ryan Palmer, Megan Koss, Josh Demcher.
+* Special Thanks to some past and present co-workers, SEs, TAMs, HVC Members that I learned a lot from: Kirk Shaffer, Robert Mitchell, Dan Grove, Steve Holmes, Steve Pittenger, Anton Wesztergom (Opened my eyes to vRA Day 2), Ryan Palmer, Megan Koss, Josh Demcher.

+* Special Thanks to the person that gave me my first Job in IT: David Cornelius

-List of Bloggers that I follow and have learned a lot by them “Giving Back”: Cody De Arkland, Luc Dekens, Kyle Ruddy, William Lam, Nathen Bennett, Vince Wood, Alan Renouf.
+* List of Bloggers that I follow and have learned a lot by them “Giving Back”: Cody De Arkland, Luc Dekens, Kyle Ruddy, William Lam, Nathen Bennett, Vince Wood, Alan Renouf.

-Special Thanks to the person that gave me my first Job in IT: David Cornelius

-and anyone else that helped me in my journey called my career…
+* and anyone else that helped me in my journey called my career…

 <div style="background-color:#ccffcc; Padding:20px;" >
 I like to wear Crocs and I like VMware Products.
 So what better name than "vCrocs"...